 The statement "Adding 0 has no effect" is an axiom of natural numbers.
 It is something we take for granted or have otherwise justified as true, like by appeal to intuition.
 Alternatively, we can see it as (part of) a definition of 0 and of addition-two mathematical concepts behaving such that adding 0 has no effect.

-For another example, here is a proof that adding two even numbers yields another even number.
+For another example, here is a proof that adding two even numbers yields another even number. even(n) is defined in Definition A.10.

-Lemma 3.31. $$\forall x, y : even(x) \rightarrow even(y) \rightarrow even(x+y)$$
+Lemma 3.32. $\forall x, y : even(x) \rightarrow even(y) \rightarrow even(x + y)$